-Painted the year after Marc Chagall came to Paris, I and the Village (1911) is one of Chagall’s earliest surviving works.
-A reflection of his dreams and memories from his childhood growing up Hasidic in Vitebsk, Russia, the work is a shows his longing for home and an attempt to fit in artistically with his new surroundings.
+Painted the year after he came to Paris, Marc Chagall’s I and the Village (1911) is one of his earliest surviving works.
+A reflection of Chagall’s dreams and memories from his childhood growing up Hasidic in Vitebsk, Russia, the work is a shows his longing for home and an attempt to fit in artistically with his new surroundings.

 The geometries of I and the Village (1911) are inspired by the broken planes of Cubism, but Chagall’s interpretation is a personalized version.

 As MoMA states: As a boy he had loved geometry: “Lines, angles, triangles, squares,” he would later recall, “carried me far away to enchanting horizons.”
 Conversely, in Paris he used a disjunctive geometric structure to carry him back home.
 Where Cubism was mainly an art of urban avant-garde society, I and the Village is nostalgic and magical, a rural fairy tale: objects jumble together, scale shifts abruptly, and a woman and two houses, at the painting’s top, stand upside-down.
 “For the Cubists,” Chagall said, “a painting was a surface covered with forms in a certain order.
 For me a painting is a surface covered with representations of things . . . in which logic and illustration have no importance.”